soukaryag/xaiv/README.md

 ## Use

-1. Clone the repository to you local machine
+1. Clone the repository to your local machine
    - `git clone https://github.com/soukaryag/xaiv.git`
 2. Continue to the client folder
    - `cd xaiv/xaiv-react-client`